aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/local/unittests/_index.en.md

 As you typically would, with any software project, running the unit tests locally is no different for Serverless applications.
 Developers run them before pushing changes to a code repository.
 So, go ahead and run the unit tests for your project.

-In the terminal, run this command from the `sam-app/hello-world` folder to run the unit tests:
+foo the terminal, run this command from the `sam-app/hello-world` folder to run the unit tests:

 ```
 cd ~/environment/sam-app/hello-world